What is accounts receivable (and how to manage it)

 Manual invoicing can be extremely time-consuming.
 You would need to fill in each and every invoice by hand, sign and stamp it before sending it to the client and then wait for delivery and confirmation, sending manual reminders along the way.

-To make invoicing easier, consider investing in a software that helps you easily create and send invoices to your clients.
-Some invoicing software tools even allow you to automate reminders for payments past due, saving you tons of time and worry.
+To make invoicing easier, consider investing in software that helps you easily create and send invoices to your clients.
+Some tools even allow you to automate reminders for payments past due, saving you time and worry.

 4. Confirm receipt of invoices